Healthdirect Free Australian health advice you can count on.

 • Be an active participant in the therapy.
 Therapy works best as a partnership: you need to do the work.

 • If it's not working, consider a different approach.
 Talk to your therapist about whether a different psychotherapy approach may be more beneficial for you.
+A good therapist will welcome feedback.

-How to find a psychotherapist?
+How can I find a psychotherapist?

 The Australian Counselling Association has a search tool to find a registered Counsellor in your area.